How Much Do Mortgage Brokers Make?

 Is a mortgage broker the same as a loan officer?

-No. A mortgage broker helps borrowers find the most suitable loan by evaluating options from many different financial institutions or lenders.
-The broker serves as a go-between and helps facilitate the lending process.
+No, a mortgage broker is not the same as a loan officer.
+A mortgage broker helps borrowers find the most suitable loan by evaluating options from many different financial institutions or lenders.
+In comparison, a mortgage loan officer works for a single lender to evaluate mortgage applications.

 Bottom line